 They turned to Hy Weiss at Old Town Records and, on June 25, 1959, the reconstituted Vocaleers recorded a couple of songs for Old Town's Paradise subsidiary: "I Need Your Love So Bad," (led by Herman and heavily inspired by Jerry Butler and the Impressions) and "Have You Ever Loved Someone," a more typical Vocaleers side, led by Joe Duncan.

-Nothing happened with the record and then, around September 1959, Richard left to re-form the Dubs.
+Nothing happened with the record and then, around September 1959, Richard left to re-form the Dubs with himself, James Miller, Tommy Grate, and Billy Carlisle.
+The fifth member was first tenor Cordell Brown.
 This time, they recorded for ABC-Paramount (recalling their days as the Marvels).
-The personnel were Richard Blandon, James Miller, Tommy Grate, and Billy Carlisle.
-The fifth member was first tenor Cordell Brown.

 Their first session, at an unknown date, produced "No One" and "Early In The Evening," which were released in October 1959.
 On January 19, 1960, they recorded "Don't Laugh At Me," "You'll Never Belong To Me," "For The First Time," and "Ain't That So."